GoodbyeKittyy/Delivery-Order-and-Invoice-Automated-Compiler/README.md

 ## Description

-This project was done for TSH Group during my Poly Final Year Project.
+This project was done for TSH Group.

 1. The main Data Extractor file is named "Data Extractor" and there are more specific details to use it inside the excel sheet.